crodriguez1a/audio-repair/proposal.md

 The solution will be applied to two recordings that have distinguishable audio degradation.
 Each selection has background noise, distortion, and some loss.

 Both damaged audio sources were also repaired using the industry-leading software.
 For each, only a small distinct sample of the damaged audio will be used, and a corresponding sample of the repaired audio will serve as ground truth.
+The sources will be broken up into eight total samples of similar lengths.

+The first [audio source](https://github.com/crodriguez1a/audio-repair/blob/capstone/data/audio_sources/agnus%20dei%20before%20and%20after.mp3) should yield five distinct samples with clear examples of noise, pops, and other unique distortions.

+The second [audio source](https://github.com/crodriguez1a/audio-repair/blob/capstone/data/audio_sources/angelica%20before%20and%20after.mp3) will yield three samples representing competing sounds, noise, and also a faint distortion.

 *Spectral Repair with iZotope RX 2* http://www.auldworks.com/articles/audiorestorenew2.htm

-The goal of using two inputs is to validate that the technique can work generally across audio signals with similar characteristics.

 ### Solution Statement